|About the Royal Academy of Arts

-- A generous pension, contributing up to 10% of your salary into a defined contribution scheme
+- A very generous pension, contributing up to 10% of your salary into a defined contribution scheme

-- Along with 25 days’ holiday and 8 bank holidays each year (pro rata), we close between Christmas Eve and New Year, allowing staff additional paid leave
+- In addition to 25 days’ holiday and 8 days’ bank holiday each year, we close between Christmas Eve and New Year, allowing staff additional paid leave

 - Staff are encouraged to attend free History of Art and life drawing classes on site

-- We also have a staff choir, running and craft clubs
+- We also have a staff choir, running club and craft club

 - Best of all, we have reciprocal agreements with many leading museums and art galleries in London and New York that enable you to enter for free with your staff pass.